WDND (1490 AM)

 WDND (1490 AM) was a radio station licensed to serve the South Bend, Indiana, United States, area.
+The WDND call letters were the last ones used before the station went silent.
+While silent, the station call sign was changed to WPNT, although these call letters were never used on-the-air before the station was deleted.

 History

 WHOT

 The station began broadcasting in 1944 and held the call sign WHOT.
 WHOT aired a full service format, with music, news, talk, comedy, drama, and variety programs, along with a Polish program mornings and religious programs on Sundays.
 Bob Bell worked at WHOT in the late 1940s.
 In 1954, WHOT was sold to the University of Notre Dame for $140,000.

 WNDU

 In 1955, the station's call sign was changed to WNDU.
 The station aired an oldies format from the mid to late 1970s.
 In 1979, the station adopted a contemporary hits format, with extra disco at night.
 WNDU aired a country music format in the 1980s.
 In 1990, the station adopted an oldies format.
 In 1995, the station switched to an all 1970s music format, with programming from Westwood One.
 In 1998, the University of Notre Dame sold WNDU and sister station 92.9 WNDU-FM to Artistic Media Partners.